Life Insurance After Retirement: What Canadians Need to Know

 • You don’t have any savings for funeral costs or final expenses

-• You don’t have any savings for executor fees, estate planning fees, or estate taxes
+• You don't have savings to cover executor fees, legal fees, probate costs, or taxes owing on your final tax return

 • You have outstanding debts, such as an unpaid credit card, car loan, or mortgage